Thoronador/morrowtools/sr/bsa_cli/readme.md

                    directory-metadata - shows metadata of the directories in the archive
-                   extract-all        - extracts everything from the archive extract-file       - extracts a single file from the archive extract-folder     - extracts a single folder from the archive
+                   extract-all        - extracts everything from the archive extract-directory  - extracts a single directory from the archive
-                   file-metadata      - shows metadata of the files in the archive
+                   extract-file       - extracts a single file from the archive file-metadata      - shows metadata of the files in the archive
                    help               - shows help for a command